wxWidgets/wxWidgets/debian/README.HowToBuild.txt

 the debian packages could also be build from the wxPython source tarball...)
-Second, since the build tools use the current source dir for creating the source package, you'll probably want to start with a clean source tree that has had uneccessary things removed from it.
+Second, since the build tools use the current source dir for creating the source package, you'll probably want to start with a clean source tree that has had unnecessary things removed from it.
 There is a Makefile target that will create a minimized and clean source tree for you, and will name it as debian/rules expects.
 To use it go to a build dir where you've already run configure, and then run: